bigomega/catan/README.md

 - Button and other reused components
 - Optimization (memory[^1], speed, colors)
 - Further modularisation (as of Dec 2024 `model/game.js` is :700 and `public/js/game.js` is :470)
+- Render beaches on the resource tile than Sea

 ## Frameworks
 ### Major